Skip to main content

 Python

-from omni_datastream_py import OmniDatastreamClient
+from secapi_client import SecApiClient

-client = OmniDatastreamClient(api_key="your-api-key")
+client = SecApiClient(api_key=os.environ["SECAPI_API_KEY"])

-filing = client.filings.latest(ticker="AAPL", form="10-K")
+filing = client.latest_filing(ticker="AAPL", form="10-K")

 JavaScript

-import { OmniDatastreamClient } from "@omni-datastream/sdk-js";
+import { SecApiClient } from "@secapi/sdk-js";

-const client = new OmniDatastreamClient({
+const client = new SecApiClient({

-apiKey: process.env.OMNI_DATASTREAM_API_KEY!,
+apiKey: process.env.SECAPI_API_KEY!,

 });

-const filing = await client.filings.latest({
+const filing = await client.latestFiling({

 ticker: "AAPL",